On-site wastewater treatment system installer License Application/Renewal

-- Option 2 - Fill out and print this license application and other required documents and either mail it or physically bring it to our office at 201 N. Second St., Suite 412, St. Charles, MO 63301.
+- Option 2 - Fill out and print this license application (PDF) and other required documents and either mail it or physically bring it to our office at 201 N. Second St., Suite 410, St. Charles, MO 63301.

-- Option 3 - Email the license application and required documents to email@example.com.
+- Option 3 - Email Building Permits Division the license application and required documents.

 Paying for Your New or Renewed License

-Currently, credit card payments cannot be taken online.
-Cash or check is accepted, and MasterCard or Visa is accepted in our offices or over the phone.
-If paying by credit card, a surcharge will be applied.
-For example, as the amount of the fee depends on the amount of purchase, when charging a $200 renewal on a MasterCard, the fee will be $5.08.
-On Visa, the fee is $4.68.
+Credit card payments may be made online, in the office, or over the phone.
+Cash or check is accepted in person.
+If paying by credit card, a surcharge of 3.34% will be applied.
 Credit card information taken over the phone will be shredded promptly after processing.
 If paying by check, please make check payable to St. Charles County Building.

 Current Submittal Requirements

-- License application including signed signature sheet (Only if submitting in person, via email or postal mail.
-Citizenserve Citizen Access Portal users are not required to fill out a paper application.
-Signature sheet notarization is no longer required.)
+- License application (PDF) (Only if submitting in person, via email or postal mail.
+Citizenserve Citizen Access Portal users are not required to fill out a paper application.)

-- Proof from Missouri Department of Health and Senior Services of valid certification as an on-site sewage disposal system contractor.
+- Proof from Missouri Department of Health and Senior Services of valid certification as an On-Site Wastewater Treatment System Installer.
 Contact them at (573) 751-6400 for more information.